JuliaNeighbors/IVFADC.jl/docs/src/index.md

 # Introduction

-`IVFADC` implements an inverted file system with asymmetric distance computation for fast approximate nearest neighbor search in large datasets.
+`IVFADC` implements an inverted file system with asymmetric distance computation for fast approximate nearest neighbor search in large i.e. billion-scale, high dimensional datasets.

+!!! warning

+    This package is under heavy development and should not be used at this point in production systems.

 ## Implemented features
  - nothing yet